hermangroup/docs/wallets/dashcore/installation-windows.rst

 Save the file you downloaded to your Downloads folder.

-Verifying Dash Core
+Verifying Historia Core
 -------------------

 This step is optional, but recommended to verify the integrity of the file you downloaded.
-This is done by checking its SHA256 hash against the hash published by the Dash Core development team.
+This is done by checking its SHA256 hash against the hash published by the Historia Core development team.
 To view the published hash, click the **Hash file** button on the wallet download page.

 .. figure:: img/windows/112789205.png
    :height: 250px

-   Downloading the Dash Core hash file
+   Downloading the Historia Core hash file

-Once both the Dash Core file and the hash file have downloaded, open the hash file in a text editor or your browser and find the hash value for the Dash Core file you downloaded.
+Once both the Historia Core file and the hash file have downloaded, open the hash file in a text editor or your browser and find the hash value for the Historia Core file you downloaded.

 .. figure:: img/windows/112789262.png
    :height: 250px

-   Viewing the Dash Core hash file
+   Viewing the Historia Core hash file

 This hash value should correspond with the hash value of the file you have downloaded to ensure it is authentic and was not corrupted during